 The key objective of our approach is guiding the agent toward the expected results.
 One option is to provide the expected table as a reference for the agent to follow.
 However, during the development of \approach, we found that LLM agents may directly use the expected table when given in unobfuscated form.
 Figure~\ref{f:obfuscate_challenge_example}~shows an example trajectory of an agent exploiting the given expected table, where the agent encodes the expected table using base64 encoding and decodes it at runtime to avoid directly hard-coding the expected table in the reproduction script.

 To address this challenge, our preparation mechanism obfuscates the numerical values of the expected table before giving it to the agent.
 Figure~\ref{f:obfuscate_example} shows an example of the obfuscation mechanism.
 Given the input table (Figure~\ref{f:obfuscate_input}), our obfuscation mechanism replaces the digits that appear at the ``A+'' column (annotations) and ``TW'' column (total warnings) with question marks, resulting in the obfuscated table (Figure~\ref{f:format_input_result}).
-The obfuscated table is then given to the agent as a table to reproduce.
-This achieves the goal of guiding the agent while not revealing the expected outputs.
+The obfuscated table is then given to the agent as the table to reproduce, guiding the agent without revealing the expected outputs.